 United Way of the Chattahoochee Valley knows that children who read at or above grade-level are more likely to succeed in school and in life.
 This is especially critical in the third grade, when children transition from learning to read to reading to learn.
-To improve grade level reading, United Way launched Read United at the start of this school year.
+To improve grade level reading, United Way launched READ UNITED at the start of the 2017 school year.

-Read United matches community and corporate volunteers with third graders to help them get on track with grade-level literacy.
-Our first Read United school partner is Mount Olive Intermediate School in Fort Mitchell.
-This program will operate Sept.
-5 – December 19, and includes 43 volunteers reading to 26 students.
-Volunteers serve one hour per week or alternate weeks with a “reading volunteer buddy”.
-Students receive intervention twice each week.
+READ UNITED matches community and corporate volunteers with third graders to help them get on track with grade-level literacy.
+Our first Read United school partner was Mount Olive Intermediate School in Fort Mitchell.
+This program began in September 2017 with 43 volunteers reading to 26 students.
+Volunteers served one hour per week or alternated weeks with a “reading volunteer buddy.”
+Students received intervention twice each week.

-- Schedule that allows volunteering during the work day (9:00am-noon)
+- Commit to a flexible schedule that allows volunteering during the work day (8:40 am-10:55 am)

-- Be able to commit to one hour per week (or partner with a buddy)
+- Are able to commit to one hour per week (volunteers partner with a buddy)

-- Be consistent (children are counting on their volunteer)
+- Remain consistent (children are counting on their volunteer)

-United Way funded after-school programs also need reading volunteers.
-To find out more about those opportunities, visit www.unitedwayofthecv.org and click on the volunteer tab.
+United Way funded after-school programs are still in need for reading volunteers.
+To find out more about those opportunities, visit our Volunteer Center.